Top 16 Easy-to-read Spanish Books for Spanish Learners

 4. Cuentos de la Selva (Jungle Tales) by Horacio Quiroga

-This book of Spanish short stories contains a group of storylines which take place in the jungle of Argentina, where Horacio Quiroga spent many years growing up.
+This book of Spanish short stories contains a group of storylines that take place in the jungle of Argentina, where Horacio Quiroga spent many years growing up.

 The stories tell of a world with crocodiles that smoke Paraguayan cigarettes and parrots that have tigers over for tea.
 With these short and simple novels, you will find yourself entertained and slowly exposed to new vocabulary.
 It is a great way to improve your Spanish.

 Originally, the works would have been written for children.
-However, given the range of vocabulary and contexts that are easy to grasp, they are suitable for an adult learner at:
+However, given the range of vocabulary and contexts that are easy to grasp, they are suitable for an adult learner at intermediate to advanced level learners.

 This book is ideal to use in language lessons as it’s full of unusual, yet useful words and phrases within the fictional genre.